achael/achael.github.io/_pages/about.md

 I study the extreme environments just outside the event horizons of supermassive black holes, particularly in the galactic center <a href="https://en.wikipedia.org/wiki/Sagittarius_A*">Sgr A*</a> and [M87](https://en.wikipedia.org/wiki/Messier_87).
 I use supercomputer [simulations](/_pages/simulating) to study the flow of plasma as it falls into the black hole and is launched outward in relativistic jets.
 I also develop new approaches for testing theoretical predictions with new methods of [imaging](/_pages/imaging) these black holes with the EHT.

 <!--
-I am a graduate student in theoretical and computational astrophysics with the [Event Horizon Telescope](http://eventhorizontelescope.org/) and a candidate for a Ph.D. in the Physics department at Harvard University.
+I was a graduate student in theoretical and computational astrophysics with the [Event Horizon Telescope](http://eventhorizontelescope.org/) and a candidate for a Ph.D. in the Physics department at Harvard University.
 I work at the [Black Hole Initiative](https://bhi.fas.harvard.edu/).

 My research uses new cutting-edge approaches for [simulating](/_pages/simulating) and [imaging](/_pages/imaging) the EHT's black hole targets <a href="https://en.wikipedia.org/wiki/Sagittarius_A*">Sgr A*</a> and [M87](https://en.wikipedia.org/wiki/Messier_87).
 My primary graduate adviser is [Ramesh Narayan](https://www.cfa.harvard.edu/~narayan/), and I am also advised by [Shep Doeleman](https://astronomy.fas.harvard.edu/people/shep-doeleman) and [Michael Johnson](http://www.scintillatingastronomy.com/).
 -->